-From cozy coffee shops and legendary pizza to world-class skiing and charming Elk Avenue shopping, here’s how to spend three unforgettable days in Crested Butte, Colorado.
+From cozy coffee shops and legendary pizza to world-class skiing, hiking, and charming Elk Avenue shopping, here’s how to spend three unforgettable days in Crested Butte, Colorado, in summer or winter (or any time of year!).

 By Lori Stacy

-Crested Butte is the kind of town feels real in a way that’s increasingly rare: brightly painted storefronts along Elk Avenue, locally owned shops that haven’t been polished into sameness, and a laid-back friendliness that shows up in small moments, like a quick hello as you pass someone on the street.
+Crested Butte is the kind of town feels real in a way that’s increasingly rare: brightly painted storefronts along Elk Avenue, locally owned shops with enough patina to remind you of their authenticity, and a laid-back friendliness that’s a reminder that this town really does welcome visitors.

 If you’re carving out a long weekend, this three-day plan gives you a little bit of everything: time on the mountain, memorable meals, and just enough wandering to appreciate what makes Crested Butte feel so distinct.